 In Book and Commentary panels, you can Ctrl+Click a verse link to open a clone Bible panel at the verse reference.
+Also, if you Ctrl+Click a module link (such as from the Bible margin), it will open in a clone panel instead of the main Commentary or Book panel.
 (See StudyClick settings.)

 By default, when you create a clone panel it is automatically docked to the search results.
 If you prefer to have clone panels created floating instead, go to File > Preferences > Layout Options and un-check Automatically dock cloned panels.
 This way, a clone panel appears just above its original panel, and you can move or dock it as you see fit.
 This is very handy especially if you have multiple monitors.
 Experiment to see what works best for your study flow.